Joined

 First off, a discussion of "Positive Crankcase Ventilation:" This means, the crankcase is actively being scavenged for harmful gasses while the car is running, which is 95+% of the vehicle's operational life for most of us.
 Because engines generate negative intake manifold pressure at idle and part throttle (ie a vacuum), this vacuum, when applied to the crankcase, does all the work for us and it's just a matter of creating a closed loop as illustrated below.

 Note: Passively venting to atmosphere as is often utilized by hot rodders is ineffective, as you will not be pulling fresh air into the crankcase - only pushing excess pressure out when blow-by slightly over-pressures the crankcase.
 And that passive venting usually ends up ALL over your engine bay, leaving you with an oily, nasty mess.
-At the end of the day, the air internally will always be contaminated with sulfurs and other harmful byproducts that will corrode your springs, valves, oil, etc. Passive venting will also not allow excess fuel and moisture to be removed, further contaminating your oil and reducing its life significantly.
-Most of the catch cans I see today are either still completely reliant on the OEM system, or they close off the OEM routine and passively vent to atmosphere.
+At the end of the day, the air internally will always be contaminated with sulfurs and other harmful byproducts that will corrode your springs, valves, oil, etc. Most of the catch cans I see today are either still completely reliant on the OEM system, or they close off the OEM routine and passively vent to atmosphere.

 The OEM system is decent for OEM power and boost levels, but of course has no catch can - so intake manifold vacuum (the Supercharger snout) pulls essentially straight from the inner valley, where the air and oil vapors are most turbulent.
 With increasing power comes increasing airflow required to not only evacuate the crank case, but handle the increasing VOLUME of blow-by that occurs with higher boost and loose piston rings, while still trying to separate oil vapor from.
 Thinking about air as a fluid, when using OEM-sized 3/8" vacuum hoses, there's not enough volume for the pressure spikes when hitting 15-20psi!
 Also, under boost the evacuated air is hotter and traveling faster than at idle or part throttle, which decreases the filtering efficiency of the catch can.